-Since being established in 1977, Dalarna University has experienced rapid growth and today is the place of study for some 16 000 students and 800 employees.
+Since being established in 1977, Dalarna University has experienced rapid growth and today is the place of study for about 16 000 students and has close to 800 employees.
 Our two campuses - one based in Falun, one in Borlänge - offer a wide range of educational opportunities.

 Many courses and programmes are developed in close collaboration with regional business and industry, as well as other social sectors.
 The result of such collaboration is that over the last few years, students from Dalarna University have found employment in higher numbers than students from most other universities in Sweden, this according to the Swedish Higher Education Authority (Universitetskanslerämbetet).